pixelfordinner/pixelcloud-docker-apps/nginx-proxy/README.md

 Note that this example is not meant to test IPv6 connectivity.

 If everything worked, you should see some certificate files in the ``volumes/nginx/certs/`` folder.
-Please note that if you're running the staging ``ACME_CA_URI``, then the certificate won't be symlinked and therefore won't be loaded by docker-gen.

 After you've checked that certifiate generation works on staging, you can stop the nginx-proxy services, modify the ``.env`` file and comment the ``ACME_CA_URI`` line, which will switch to production CA.